JamesFrech/AirQualityClassification/Classification/README.md

 # Classification

 This directory considers many machine learning models for air quality classification.
 Logistic regression performs rather well, but struggles with poor and hazardous categories.
-SVM performs better, however, random forest and XGBoost both perform very well (and almost exactly the same).
+Linear SVM, random forest, XGBoost, and the neural network all perform very well (and almost exactly the same).

 ---